-Video: Clip of first ‘Match of the Day’ start of the new Premier League (August 1992)
+Video: First ‘Match of the Day’ start of new Premier League (August 1992)

-Video: Gary Lineker Presents Match of the Day in his Underwear
+Video: Gary Lineker Presents Match of the Day in Underwear

 BBC Match of the Day 2 (2004-present)

-More games were being played on a Sunday, not only for Live Sky TV purposes but to accommodate those teams involved in European competition.
+More games were being played on a Sunday, not only for Live Sky TV purposes; but to accommodate those teams involved in European competition.
 Giving them a fair break between travelling to matches abroad.
-In 2004 to further cover the highlights of these, often important games, another ‘Match of the Day’ on BBC 2, went out in late Sunday evening in similar style to the Saturday programme.
-But with a team of different presenter(s) Mark Chapman (2013–present), Colin Murray (2010–2013), Adrian Chiles (2004–2010) and a selection of pundits Mark Lawrenson (who was a regular on ‘Football Focus’), Alan Shearer, Phil Neville among others.
+In 2004 to further cover the highlights of these, often important games; another ‘Match of the Day’ on BBC 2, went out in late Sunday evening in similar style to the Saturday show.
+But with a team of different presenter(s) Mark Chapman (2013–present), Colin Murray (2010–2013), Adrian Chiles (2004–2010); and a selection of pundits Mark Lawrenson (who was a regular on ‘Football Focus’), Alan Shearer, Phil Neville among others.
 The programme proved just as popular moving to late evening on BBC One in 2012.

-The show with a little more time and possibly trying to find some definition from the Saturday version contained more humour.
-It originally featured a “Top 5” countdown based around a current event or a guest analyst on the show, such as “Worst Haircuts”, “Shocking Refereeing Decisions”, or “Golden Oldies.”
-This was replaced by “2 Good, 2 Bad”, which offered a humorous look at the goings on of the football weekend in England, such as embarrassing gaffes, unusual celebrations, intimacy between players and managers, or supporters falling asleep.
+The show contained more humour; with a little more time and possibly trying to find some definition from the Saturday version.
+It originally featured a “Top 5” countdown based around a current event or a guest analyst on the show.
+Such as “Worst Haircuts”, “Shocking Refereeing Decisions”, or “Golden Oldies”.
+This was replaced by “2 Good, 2 Bad”; which offered a humorous look at the goings on of the football weekend in England.
+Such as embarrassing football gaffes, unusual celebrations, intimacy between players and managers, or supporters falling asleep.

-After thirty years at the BBC, in August 1999 Des Lynam was financially lured from the BBC to present ITV’s football coverage.
-The centre piece was the midweek UEFA Champions League (Live matches) which the ITV network at the time had the rights for.
-Lynam had become a little frustrated at ‘Match of the Day’ being scheduled later and later on the Saturday night, where they would lose viewers.
+After thirty years at the BBC, in August 1999 Des Lynam was financially lured away; to present ITV’s football coverage.
+The centre piece was the midweek UEFA Champions League (Live matches).
+Which the ITV network at the time had the rights for.
+Lynam had become a little frustrated at ‘Match of the Day’ being scheduled later and later on the Saturday night; where they would lose viewers.
 However, from the programme was re-run on early Sunday mornings for families.
 But Des simply loved Live football plus ITV’s large cheque and a new challenge.

 Video: Desmond Lynam (Biography) (2006)

 ITV later gained a deal to air Premier League highlights.
 In 2001, Des Lynam now presented ‘The Premiership’.
-Lynam was among a few that thought these highlights could be shown in early evening, with the hope of picking up a larger audience.
+Lynam was among a few that thought these highlights could be shown in early evening; with the hope of picking up a larger audience and viewing figures.
 Des said ‘That way the matches would seem almost live.
-More people might not actually know the results or might avoid them, making the product that much more exciting.’
+More people might not actually know the results or might avoid them, making the product that much more exciting’.
 This also would put much pressure on the editing team.